-The Academic Engagement Network’s regional short courses are an innovative new initiative designed to offer AEN members an opportunity to learn more about contemporary Israel, develop strategies related to BDS, and defend academic freedom and free speech on campus.
+The Academic Engagement Network’s regional short courses are an innovative initiative designed to offer AEN members an opportunity to learn more about contemporary 21st century Israel, develop strategies related to BDS on campus, and network with other interested faculty.
 The purpose of the course is to assist committed AEN members to be better informed about issues and questions regarding contemporary Israel, in a sense to enhance their Israel literacy, and as well to bolster the knowledge and skill set of AEN members who we hope will be active as regional leaders in AEN’s efforts to respond to BDS and similar challenges on their campuses.

 These 3-½-day courses will be residence-based, academically immersive, and interactive, will be limited to 15-20 participants per course, and will take place in regional hubs around the country.
 Reasonable travel and stay costs will be paid.

 Roughly half of each short course will be devoted to providing educational content on Israeli state and society and on the competing narratives of the Israeli-Palestinian conflict.
 The other half will address the ways that Israel and the Israeli-Palestinian conflict impact America in general and the university campus specifically, including topics like the BDS movement and its tactics, traditions of academic freedom and freedom of expression on campus, and the intellectual currents in higher education which foster hostility toward Israel and its supporters.
 We will also explore the sensitive subject of acting as advocates without damaging credibility as scholars and educators.
 Course materials will include excerpts from AEN’s Academic Freedom, Freedom of Expression, and the BDS Challenge: A Guide and Resource Book for University Faculty, and other relevant publications.

 AEN’s fifth Regional Short Course will take place January 7-10, 2020, in Dallas.
 We will be posting more details about the course soon in this space.
 Please click here to apply.